eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 ### The Scanner

-Assume this interface for the scanner.
+Examples use this scanner interface.

 ```ts
 interface Context {